taliesins/azure-subscriptionator/README.md

 # Framework limitations

-- Location of definitions: Assume that all definitions are stored at the root management group.
 - Role assignment: will be assigned to a group and not to an individual or application.
 - Role assignment: will be applied at management group or subscription level to an AAD Group.
 - Role assignment: only supports assignment against management group and subscription, so can't be applied directly against other providers.
 Possible work around is to abstracted this by using RoleDefinition that is applied at management group or subscription
-- Policy assignment: will be ignored in favour of policy set assignments.
-- Policy set assignment: will be applied at management group or subscription level.
+- Auto publish of Azure Blueprint will generate a release version name based on current date time.
 - Subscription: Azure api only allows EA Azure customers to create subscriptions programmatically.
 One day the framework might provide browser automation or direct api usage equivalent to do so. https://docs.microsoft.com/en-us/azure/azure-resource-manager/programmatically-create-subscription?tabs=rest

 # Framework features

 - AAD Group: topologically sort AAD groups so that they get created and deleted in the correct order
 - Management Group: topologically sort management groups so that they get created and deleted in the correct order
-- Role definition: AssignmentScopeCurrently cannot be set to the root scope ("/") or a management group scope https://feedback.azure.com/forums/911473-azure-management-groups/suggestions/34391878-allow-custom-rbac-definitions-at-the-management-gr so provide this functionality by expanding root scope or management group scope into multiple subscription scopes.
+- Role definition: AssignmentScope currently cannot be set to the root scope ("/") or a management group scope https://feedback.azure.com/forums/911473-azure-management-groups/suggestions/34391878-allow-custom-rbac-definitions-at-the-management-gr so we provide this functionality by expanding root scope or management group scope into multiple subscription scopes.
+This does mean if you add a new subscription or change a subscriptions management group hiearchy the ci/cd process will need to be re-run to fix it.
+- Blueprint assignment: Assignments currently cannot be set to the root scope ("/") or a management group scope so we provide this functionality by expanding root scope or management group scope into multiple subscription scopes.
 This does mean if you add a new subscription or change a subscriptions management group hiearchy the ci/cd process will need to be re-run to fix it.